open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

 This Snapshot contains a lot of information about what has been replicated in the internal registry.
 We can use `crane` to fetch it and check the generated content.

-**FluxDeployment**:
+**FluxDeployer**:

-FluxDeployment is used to apply the generated objects to a cluster.
+FluxDeployer is used to apply the generated objects to a cluster.
 In the background, it's leveraging Flux's Kustomization object.
 This object's status will contain any errors that could occur during applying generated content, like invalid data, invalid CRDs, invalid yaml, no access to the cluster, permission issues, etc. Each component has a `FluxDeployer` applying some kind of component data to the cluster such as, Deployments, ConfigMaps, ReplicaSets, etc.